 - Set up a career advising appointment

-The advisors for the international studies major are Dr. Csanád Siklós and Molly Donnellan.
+The advisors for the international studies major are Molly Donnellan, Matt Rodock, and Dr. Csanád Siklós.

 Study Abroad

-International studies majors are strongly encourage to study abroad.
+International studies majors are strongly encouraged to study abroad.
 The International Studies Major website provides information about how to plan your experience abroad.

-International studies majors are strongly encourage to study abroad.
-Please review information on the International Studies Major website and the International Internship Program website about opporunities.
+International studies majors are strongly encouraged to study abroad.
+Please review information on the International Studies Major website and the International Internship Program website about opportunities.

 Undergraduate Research